FAQs about the ONCA

 Where can I find sample articles of incorporation (letters patent) that comply with the ONCA?

 “Letters Patent” in Ontario’s Corporations Act are called “articles of incorporation” in the ONCA.
 Until the regulations for the ONCA are published, we cannot know exactly what will be required.
 However, the ONCA requires different things in articles than are required in Letters Patent.
 Your nonprofit’s current Letters Patent will be replaced by Articles of Amendment once you file to amend your Letters Patent.

 We want to incorporate a new nonprofit.
 Should we wait for the ONCA to come into force?

-No. There is no firm date when the ONCA will take effect.
+No. The ONCA is not expected to take before 2020.
 You can incorporate under the current law, Ontario’s Corporations Act.
-Visit the How do we ncorporate to learn more.
-However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act.
+Visit the How do we incorporate to learn more.
+However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act (OCA).
 This will make your eventual transition to the ONCA easier.
 Another option is to incorporate under the Canada Not-for-Profit Corporations Act, the new federal legislation that governs nonprofit corporations.

 Can we change our bylaws to comply with the ONCA now?

 If you are changing your bylaws for other reasons, you can make changes to get ready for the ONCA.
 However, you can’t be certain until the regulations are published whether your bylaws will comply with the ONCA.
-It is important to ensure that any changes that are done in order to prepare for the ONCA comply with Ontario’s Corporations Act (OCA).
+It is important to ensure that any changes that are done in order to prepare for the ONCA comply with the OCA.
 You can learn more about what the OCA requires here.
 Most nonprofits will have three years after the ONCA comes into force to amend their bylaws to comply with the ONCA.

 We have many member classes and non-voting members.
 Should we change them now?